Patient Care Tech Jobs Are Increasing

 All branches of the military benefit from the work of patient cars techs, as do patient in hyperbaric clinics recovering from the bends or using hyperbaric oxygen treatment (HBOT) for dozens of conditions.

-In 2013, the US National Average Salary for a Patient Care Tech was $40,900 plus benefits.
+By early 2012, the US national average salary for a Patient Care Tech was $40,900 plus benefits.

 The US Bureau of Labor Statistics predicts that the job title Certified Nursing Aides (no PCT is listed) will increase in number of new jobs by at least 20% or 302,000 new jobs between 2010 to 2020.
 On December 10, 2012 over 549,000 open jobs were listed across the Internet for the USA.